lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ![Django motto](images/django.png)

+--

--   Mature, solid and battle tested
+-   Mature, solid and battle tested.
--   For perfectionists with deadlines (like you)
+-   For perfectionists with deadlines (like you).
--   Vast ecosystem - over 4k projects.ref[1]
+-   Vast ecosystem - over 4k projects..ref[1]

 .bottom[
 .footnote[.ref[1] As listed in https://djangopackages.org]
 ]

+???

+Here: [JUST FOLLOW THE SLIDE]

+Transition:

+-   Three things have taken place in 2020 which IMO are also good signs of the health of Django as a framework.

 ---